 a recommended option.

-Students and guests may select an early arrive or late departure night for the residence halls in the orientation registration system.
-The fee for extra nights to stay in your assigned residence hall is $19 per night.
+Students and guests may select an early arrival for the residence halls in the orientation registration system.
+The fee for extra nights to stay in your assigned residence hall is $19 per night for students and $25 per night for guests.

 Students and guests staying on campus are guaranteed one night's stay the evening